Mahindra United FC: NFL and other domestic competitions

-From 2002 to 2003, Czech coach Karel Stromšík managed club in the National Football League.
-In the summer of 2006, it was renamed to Mahindra United.
+From 2002 to 2003, Czech coach Karel Stromšík managed the club in the National Football League.
+In the summer of 2006, it was renamed Mahindra United.
 The shirt colour was also changed from orange to red.

-Team played its NFL home matches at the Cooperage Ground in Mumbai, but due to the bad state of the stadium, as of February 7, 2006, they had to play almost all of their NFL games at away venues.
+The team played its NFL home matches at the Cooperage Ground in Mumbai, but due to the bad state of the stadium, as of February 7, 2006, they had to play almost all of their NFL games at away venues.

-Mahindra were crowned champions of NFL Premier Division for the first time in club's history in the 2005–06 season, with two games to spare.
+Mahindra were crowned champions of NFL Premier Division for the first time in the club's history in the 2005–06 season, with two games to spare.
 They followed it up by beating their arch-rivals, Air India for the first time in the season.
 They are also two-time winners of the Indian Federation Cup, having won the title in 2003 and 2005.
-The win in 2005 ensured that Mahindra became the first club in the history of Indian football to win the Federation Cup and National Football League double in the same season.
+The win in 2005 ensured that Mahindra became the first club in the history of Indian football to win both the Federation Cup and National Football League in the same season.

 They did however lose the NFL Super Cup to East Bengal by a margin of 1–2.

 Later years

 In the 2006 edition of IFA Shield, Mahindra United emerged as champions, defeating Mohun Bagan AC by 1–0 in Kolkata.
 They also participated in the 2006 Federation Cup and achieved third place, defeating Dempo SC 4–2 in the penalty-shootout.
-In the 2008 edition of IFA Shield, they defeated South African side Santos FC by 3–1 to win the title.
+In the 2008 edition of IFA Shield, they defeated the South African side Santos FC by 3–1 to win the title.

 Head coach of the team was Derrick Pereira.
 Players like Subhashish Roy Chowdhury, Manjit Singh and Surojit Bose have been associated with the team.
 The club also tried forming under-15 and under-19 teams in order to nurture the young talent in the country.

 Stadium

-Mahindra United used the Cooperage Football Ground, located in Nariman Point, Mumbai, for its home matches of both the National Football League and I-League, alongside MDFA Elite League.
-It had a capacity of nearly 12,000 spectators.
+Mahindra United mainly used Cooperage Football Ground.
+It is located in Nariman Point, Mumbai, The stadium hosted home matches of both the National Football League and I-League, alongside MDFA Elite League; It had a seating capacity of nearly 12,000 spectators.

+Rivalry

+During their existence and playing days, Mahindra United shared rivalry in the NFL, predominantly with fellow Mumbai-based club Air India.